 Students are reminded that personal communication and electronic devices (cell phones, pagers, digital cameras, MP3 players, CD players, PDA's, etc.) are the responsibility of the owner.
 Do not leave these items unattended in the classroom, change rooms, physical education areas, or library.
 The Lambton Kent District School Board and the school are not liable for damage or loss.
 Students are not to use cell phones during class time and/or scheduled school activities without permission of the classroom teacher.
-These devices must be turned OFF while in attendance of all school related activities.
 Improper use of these devices will result in disciplinary action.